Reservoir Dogs poster

 The inciting incident occurs at 7 minutes when Cut to Mr. White driving frantically with a blood-soaked, screaming Mr. Orange in the backseat.
 The heist has gone catastrophically wrong.
 The disruption is presented before we see the setup, creating immediate tension and questions..
 At 7% through the film, this Disruption arrives earlier than typical, accelerating the narrative momentum.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 19 minutes marks the transition into Act II, occurring at 20% of the runtime.
-This illustrates the protagonist's commitment to Mr. White makes the active choice to stay with Mr. Orange despite the danger, revealing Orange's real name to comfort him.
+This indicates the protagonist's commitment to Mr. White makes the active choice to stay with Mr. Orange despite the danger, revealing Orange's real name to comfort him.
 This decision binds White to Orange and the warehouse, committing him to see this through rather than flee., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 44% of the runtime—arriving early, accelerating into Act IIb complications.
-Significantly, this crucial beat Joe and Eddie Cabot arrive at the warehouse.
+Structural examination shows that this crucial beat Joe and Eddie Cabot arrive at the warehouse.
 Stakes raise dramatically as Joe reveals there IS a rat in the group and they will find him.
 What seemed like bad luck becomes confirmed betrayal.
 The false defeat: they're not just hunted by cops, but compromised from within., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 67 minutes (67% through) represents the emotional nadir.
 Here, Mr. Orange shoots Mr. Blonde to save the cop, revealing his true allegiance in a moment of crisis.
 The "whiff of death": Blonde dies, but more importantly, Orange's cover begins to unravel.
-The moral compromise of undercover work collapses into violence., illustrates the protagonist at their lowest point.
+The moral compromise of undercover work collapses into violence., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 73% of the runtime.
 Eddie and Joe return.
 Joe immediately identifies Orange as the rat based on logic and timing.
 The hidden truth is finally spoken aloud.
 White refuses to believe it, creating the triangle of guns that will define the finale., demonstrating the transformation achieved throughout the journey.